crate/crate-howtos/docs/best-practices/data-import.rst

   COPY OK, 23 rows affected (... sec)

-This way, CrateDB does not need to resolve the partition for each row that is imported but can store it directly into the correct place resulting in a much faster import.
+This way, CrateDB does not need to resolve the partition for each row that is imported, but can store it directly into the correct place resulting in a much faster import.

 However, it's still possible (but not recommended) to import into partitioned tables without the ``PARTITION`` clause and have the column value in the source.

-When importing data into a partitioned table with existing partitions, it may be wanted to apply import optimizations like e.g. disable the `Refresh Interval`_ only to newly created partitions.
+When importing data into a partitioned table with existing partitions, it may be desirable to apply import optimizations, like e.g. to disable the `Refresh Interval`_ only for newly created partitions.
 This can be done by altering the partitioned table *only* by using the `ALTER TABLE ONLY`_ statement.

 Similarly, the number of shards can be adjusted for newly created partitions to